truenas/middleware/docs/userguide/freenas_storage.rst

 Once the pool is decrypted, it should appear in the drop-down menu of Figure 8.1b.
 Click the "OK" button to finish the volume import.

-.. _Import Volume:
+.. _Import Disk:

-Import Volume
+Import Disk
 ~~~~~~~~~~~~~

-The :menuselection:`Volume --> Import Volume` screen, shown in Figure 8.1d, is used to import a single disk or partition that has been formatted with a
+The :menuselection:`Volume --> Import Disk` screen, shown in Figure 8.1d, is used to import a single disk or partition that has been formatted with a
 supported filesystem.
 FreeNAS® supports the import of disks that have been formatted with UFS, NTFS, MSDOS, or EXT2.
 The import is meant to be a temporary
 measure in order to copy the data from a disk to a volume.
 Only one disk can be imported at a time.

-**Figure 8.1d: Importing a Volume**
+**Figure 8.1d: Importing a Disk**

 |import.png|